Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Methodology

 The representation \eqref{eqn:DeepSets} has several motivations.
-First, Bayes estimators are invariant to permutations of independent replicates; estimators constructed from \eqref{eqn:DeepSets} are guaranteed to exhibit this property.
-Further, functions of the form \eqref{eqn:DeepSets} can approximate any continuously differentiable permutation-invariant function arbitrarily well \citep{Wagstaff_2021_universal_approximation_set_functions, Han_2019_universal_approximation_of_symmetric_functions}; therefore, an estimator constructed in the form \eqref{eqn:DeepSets} can theoretically approximate any Bayes estimator that is a continuously differentiable function of the data.
-Finally, \eqref{eqn:DeepSets} may be applied to data sets with an arbitrary number of replicates, $m$, which allows the training cost to be amortised with respect to the number of replicates.
+First, Bayes estimators are invariant to permutations of independent replicates; estimators constructed from \eqref{eqn:DeepSets} are guaranteed to be permutation invariant.
+Second, the DeepSets representation is known to have universality properties for continuously differentiable permutation-invariant functions \citep[e.g.,][]{Wagstaff_2021_universal_approximation_set_functions, Han_2019_universal_approximation_of_symmetric_functions}; an estimator constructed in the form of \eqref{eqn:DeepSets} can therefore be expected to approximate well any Bayes estimator that is a continuously differentiable function of the data.
+Third, \eqref{eqn:DeepSets} may be applied to data sets with an arbitrary number of replicates, $m$, which allows the training cost to be amortised with respect to the number of replicates.
+Fourth, the Bayes estimator depends on the sample size $m$ and is not, in general, equal to the average of single-replicate Bayes estimates \citep[see][Fig.~2]{Sainsbury-Dale_2022_neural_Bayes_estimators}; the construction \eqref{eqn:DeepSets} allows a neural estimator to approximate the true ``multiple-replicate Bayes estimator''.
 See \citet{Sainsbury-Dale_2022_neural_Bayes_estimators} for further details on the use of the DeepSets architecture in the context of neural Bayes estimation, and for a discussion on the architecture's connection to conventional estimators.